 In terms of “irritants”, many things both natural and synthetic can be – we all have our individual fingerprint of what our bodies can and can’t tolerate.
 Lavender essential oil, for example, is a known irritant to those with extreme sensitivities, however this doesn’t automatically black list it and make unsafe/non-organic or toxic.
 To be clear, none of our products are independently tested or classed as hypoallergenic nor being sold as “allergy free”.
 To do this we would not be able to produce a synthetic free product, which has always been my aim.
 However, we have our ‘Unperfumed’ range so we would recommend trying these first.

-The word ‘fragrance’ has become a euphemism for the nearly 4,000 or so different chemical ingredients that are used in ‘scented’ products.
-Most ‘fragrances’ are synthetic, petroleum-based and with a chemical structure that tries to mimic scents found in nature.
+‘Fragrance’ has become a euphemism for the nearly 4,000 or so different chemical ingredients that are used in many ‘scented’ products.
+Most ‘fragrances’ are not natural, they’re synthetic, petroleum-based and with a chemical structure that tries to mimic scents found in nature.
 Unfortunately, these substances are also toxic to our bodies.
 Here at Little Soap, we therefore use only essential oils to fragrance our products.
 Essential oils are very different to synthetic oils.
 They are extracted from plants with a labour-intensive distillation process and bring the aromatherapy benefits of the plant with them.

 Your products use essential oils – could I be allergic?

 Over the last few years we have seen a rise of customers with allergies to various essential oils or, more specifically, the naturally occurring allergens in essential oils – Limonene and Linalool being some key offenders.